 Things go blank until Monty's wife Andree and their then eight-year-old daughter, after a four-and-a-half-month absence, return to Australia on a flight from Singapore on 22 December 1967.
 The home address given on the airport arrival cards is still 4 Olcote Street, Doubleview, Perth.

-Again, things go blank until 27 February 1972 when the whole family returned to Australia from Jakarta, an indication that by this time Monty was already working for what later also become my employer, TOTAL - Compagnie Française des Pétroles, who were at that time exploring for oil in Kalimantan (Borneo) in Indonesia.
+Again, things go blank until 27 February 1972 when the whole family returned to Australia from Jakarta, an indication that by this time Monty was already working for what later also became my employer, TOTAL - Compagnie Française des Pétroles, who were at that time exploring for oil in Kalimantan (Borneo) in Indonesia.
 He must've only recently joined them because the airport arrival card lists Australia as country where they last stayed for 12 months or more.
 Presumably they were in Perth to find a boarding school for daughter Annabelle because there are two more airport arrival cards, on 30 May 1972 and 15 September 1972, when daughter Annabelle returns from Jakarta alone, giving as her Perth address a school, the Presbyterian Ladies' College in Peppermint Grove.

 TOTAL - Compagnie Française des Pétroles began exploring for offshore oil in Burmese waters in 1974 when Monty was transferred from Borneo in Indonesia to Rangoon in Burma where I joined him in January 1975.